kharissulistiyo/risbl-default-page-after-user-login/README.md

 # Risbl Default Page after User Login

+Main features:

+- Allow web administrato to set the default redirect page after login for user roles
+- Allow web administrato to set the default redirect page after login for each user
+- Allow web administrato to set the default page for WooCommerce user roles
+- Allow web administrato to set to add a new user role and setting its redirect page
+- Allow web administrato to set to remove a custom user role from the application settings list

 Watch the features preview of this plugin in YouTube by clicking the image below or visit https://youtu.be/WC6A_Y3zRrY.

 [![YouTube Video](https://img.youtube.com/vi/WC6A_Y3zRrY/0.jpg)](https://www.youtube.com/watch?v=WC6A_Y3zRrY)